STATS 225 : Probability: Theory and Applications

 |Coursework - Test|

-At mark of at least 50% is required in the Final Exam to pass this course
+A mark of at least 40% in the final exam (& 50% overall) is required to pass this course.

 Participation is strongly recommended at all scheduled activities (including tutorials) to successfully complete this course.